Google Ads: What You Need to Know About CTR and Other Benchmarks

 This article aims to answer those questions and more.

-Strap yourself in for a full guide to Google Adwords Management, and the KPIs that matter.
+Strap yourself in for a deep dive into Google AdWords Management, CTR and the KPIs that matter.

-There are plenty of benchmarks that you can choose from when creating a Google Adwords campaign.
+There are plenty of benchmarks that you can choose from when creating a Google Adss campaign.

-From CTR benchmarks through to benchmarks related to ad spend, it’s hard to pick the right ones.
+From CTR benchmarks to benchmarks related to ad spend, it’s hard to pick the right ones.

-For the purposes of our Adwords Management guide, we’ll focus on the four most important.
+For the purposes of our Google Ads Management guide, we’ll focus on the four most important.

 Let’s cover how each of these benchmarks apply to different industries.